rolfn/scrlttr2copy/README.md

 The file `copy.lco` provides the new class option »copy« for the LaTeX letter document class »scrlttr2«.
-If the option »copy« is given all pages of a specific letter are duplicated with background text marking these copies.
+If the option »copy« is given all pages of a specific letter are duplicated with background text marking as copies.

 For more details see the example document `letter-copy-test.tex`.